Creating an MSIX/AppX Package

 Create MSIX/AppX Package

-The Create MSIX/AppX Package button from the Builder group on the Home Ribbon page should be used to generated an MSIX/AppX package based on the selected project.
+The Create MSIX/AppX Package button from the Build group on the Home Ribbon page should be used to generated an MSIX/AppX package based on the selected project.

 Specifying general MSIX/AppX package information